osuuj/nokia-city-data-analysis/client/shared/@docs/context.md

 # Shared Context

-This directory contains React Context providers used across the application for global state management.
+This file provides documentation for the React Context providers in the `client/shared/context` directory.

 ## Directory Structure